Do you feel called to make a difference - in people or in the world - but wonder whether your sacrifices really have an impact?

 We can better heal the world as we, too, are being healed.

-As a wounded healer, I draw on my empathy, spiritual insight, intuition, and humor to become a pathfinder, stepping with you into your pain and supporting your journey of shifting perspective from scarcity to abundance.
+As a wounded healer, I draw on my empathy, spiritual insight, intuition, and humor, stepping with you into your pain and supporting your journey of shifting perspective from scarcity to abundance.

 From Scarcity to Abundance - A Little Bit About Me